|There’s never a shortage of beautiful scenery here in New Zealand.|

-For now, we can only hope that our errors, typos and impossible-to-edit line spacing issues are of less importance to our readers than their personal sense of traveling with us.
+For now, we can only hope that our errors, typos, and impossible-to-edit line spacing issues are of less importance to our readers than their personal sense of traveling with us.

-As we “move right along” from country to country we never feels as if we’re “searching for something.”
+As we “move right along” from country to country we never feel as if we’re “searching for something.”
 Instead, we always feel as if we’re “finding something” which ultimately we carry with us in our hearts and minds on to the next leg of our journey.

 May you “find something” wonderful in your day!